aa25g15/android-dev-java/README.md

 <img width="1440" alt="image" src="https://github.com/aa25g15/android-dev-java/assets/26576978/c3e2df71-a395-4b24-be5f-1512281c09b6">
 <img width="1440" alt="image" src="https://github.com/aa25g15/android-dev-java/assets/26576978/bbe6c4d2-de4c-4259-a6b9-ae2f58808463">

+### FragmentManager
+FragmentManager is the class responsible for performing actions on your app's fragments, such as adding, removing, or replacing them and adding them to the back stack.

 ### Using Fragment
 * Create a FrameLayout in Activity XML to be replaced by fragment in Java code via something called Fragment transaction
 * Declare loadFragment function in MainActivity.java and use it like this to load fragments: